tldr-pages/tldr-pages-test-harness/CONTRIBUTING.md

 We use the Makefile to define any tasks or dependencies.

-To run the tests you can do the following command:
+To run the tests, execute the following command:

 ```sh
 make validate